kseyhan/kseyhan.github.io/_posts/2019-06-18-Coreboot-Buildroot-With-Vagrant.md

 end
 {% endhighlight %}

-After running the command `vagrant up` in the folder a VirtualBox Ubuntu Bionic 64 VM should get created and you will have access to the coreboot source by either opening the `coreboot` Folder from your host or sshing to the vagrant folder by using the command `vagrant ssh` and cd'ing to `/vagrant`.
+After running the command `vagrant up` in the folder a VirtualBox Ubuntu Bionic 64 VM should get created and you will have access to the coreboot source by either opening the `coreboot` Folder from your host or sshing to the virtual machine by using the command `vagrant ssh` and cd'ing to `/vagrant`.

 Happy hacking!